Sandy Lam: Singer 2017

-In January 2017, Sandy joined Hunan Television's show Singer 2017, as one of the eight initial singers (contestants who entered the competition on the first week with exemption in the Breakout round).
+In January 2017, Lam joined Hunan Television's show Singer 2017, as one of the eight initial singers (contestants who entered the competition on the first week with exemption in the Breakout round).
 She was declared the winner in the final on 15 April 2017.

 0

-In 2018, Sandy released her 12th Mandarin album 0 under negligible promotional-fanfare.
-Three years in the making, 0 continued Sandy's path of challenging herself musically.
-Releasing her first single "Core", for the second time collaborate with Mayday's main vocalist Ashin.
+In 2018, Lam released her 12th Mandarin album 0 under negligible promotional-fanfare.
+Three years in the making, 0 continued Lam's path of challenging herself musically.
+Releasing her first single "Core", for the second time, collaborated with Mayday's main vocalist Ashin.
 A deeply emotional yet analytical affair, 0 is a record that tries to understand and explain the many concepts of zero, including the idea of beginnings and endings.
-Sandy won "Best Mandarin Female Singer" and "Best Recording Vocal Album" awards for this album at the 30th Golden Melody Awards in 2019.
+Lam won "Best Mandarin Female Singer" and "Best Recording Vocal Album" awards for this album at the 30th Golden Melody Awards in 2019.

 Personal life

-Sandy married Taiwanese singer-songwriter and producer Jonathan Lee in 1998.
+Lam married Taiwanese singer-songwriter and producer Jonathan Lee in 1998.
 They have a daughter together, Renee (李喜兒), born on 17 May 1998.
-Sandy and Jonathan Lee divorced in 2004.
-Sandy was in an eight-year relationship with the drummer-songwriter Jun Kung from 2011 to 2019.
+Both Lam and Lee divorced in 2004.
+Lam was also in an eight-year relationship with the drummer-songwriter Jun Kung from 2011 to 2019.